cpske/Prog2/feedback/lab6.md

 ## 4. Bad Logic in `convert_handler`

-Many students seem to (almost deliberately) use bad logic.
+some students seem to use bad logic (almost deliberately).

-Instead of checking "is there a value in box1?" this code checks "is box2 empty?"
+Instead of checking "*is there a value in box1?*" this code checks "*is box2 empty?*"

 They are not the same.
-As a result, this code will raise exception if both boxes are empty when "Convert" is pressed:
+As a result, this code raises exception if both boxes are empty when "Convert" is pressed:

 ```python
 if self.entry_2.get() == "":